-Bindery/processing supplies/services is slated to increase by 18% from 2022.
-The increase is relative to the amount in the materials budgeted to be purchased in 2023.
-With more digital materials purchased in 2022, less of the binding budget was used in 2022 causing a larger percentage increase for 2023.
+Bindery/processing supplies/services is slated to decrease by 21% from 2022.
+The decrease is relative to the amount in the materials budgeted to be purchased in 2023.
+With the shift to purchase more digital materials in 2023, less of the binding services will be utilized.

-FACILITIES TO PROVIDE SERVICES: The budgeted amount in 2023 in this section is essentially flat compared to the estimated expenses for 2022.
+FACILITIES TO PROVIDE SERVICES: The budgeted amount in 2023 in this section is a 3% increase to the estimated expenses for 2022.
 This is due mainly to the annual Certificate of Participation payment, which is the largest expenditure in this area being a relatively consistent amount for the duration of the debt service.

-Utilities increased by 2.5% compared with 2022 budgeted utilities based on current expenses and projections.
+Utilities increased by 1% compared with 2022 budgeted utilities based on current expenses and projections.

-Vehicle expense the 2023 budget is 48% less than 2022 estimated expenses.
-2022 saw an increase in vehicle expense due to unforeseen expenses.
+Vehicle expense the 2023 budget is 56% less than 2022 estimated expenses.
 The 2023 budget is based on standard expenses and projections.

 Building repair and maintenance holds those items that are needed to properly maintain the buildings in the District - janitorial, trash removal, carpet cleaning, supplies, etc. - as well as minor maintenance projects.
-The 2023 budget is flat relative to the 2022 budget.
+The 2023 budget is 14% increase from the 2022 estimates.